Setting EME Simulation Control Panel

 Name Description

-Design To design Switch back to the design view.
+Design To Design Switch back to the design view.

 Graphics Translucent Set the transparency of objects; 1 for opaque, 0 for completely transparent.

-Hide material Hide the material structure in the view; check to enable.
+Hide Material Hide the material structure in the view; check to enable.

-Hide fields Hide the field distribution in the view; check to enable.
+Hide Fields Hide the field distribution in the view; check to enable.

 Progress Status Display the current simulation status and progress.